qudratyunusov/qudratyunusov/FAQ.md

   - Check if the issue is meaningful for the team (e.g. *GTAV doesn't work* is obvious and therefore useless).
   - Search older issues/threads to see if your issue was already submitted.
   - Please use an **understandable** English.
 It doesn't need to be perfect, but clear enough to understand your message.
-  - While reporting issues, don't forget to include details about your system (OS, CPU, GPU, etc.), as well as the `rpcs3.ini` / `rpcs3.log` files.
+  - While reporting issues, don't forget to include details about your system (OS, CPU, GPU, etc.), as well as the `RPCS3.log` file.